sachinSingh53/E-Commerce-API/README.md

 # E-Commerce API

-Build an API set to support e-commerce operations, such as product and category listing, product details, cart management, and order processing.
+Built an API set to support e-commerce operations, such as product and category listing, product details, cart management, and order processing.
 Used  postgreSQL database to manage product/category data, user cart information, and order details.Used JWT for Token-Authentication.
 ## Table of Contents

 - [Prerequisites](#prerequisites)